 - Optional: Mark the corners of the frames on the door to provide a better guide for placement for the next steps.

-- Once the caulk is set, lightly sand it down, being careful not to strip the caulk off the door.
-Paint the door in the color of your choice and enjoy your newly transformed door!
+- Once the caulk is set, Paint everything in the color of your choice and enjoy your newly transformed door!

 Would you ever use picture frames to add molding to your house?

 Do you havea favorite Ikea hack?